protobuf-net/protobuf-net/docs/nullwrappers.md

 The `[NullWrappedValue]` here tells protobuf-net to insert a conceptual additional level in the encoding, without actually having the allocate anything along the way.
 When used with individual values (we'll discuss collections in a moment), it is only valid to use this on *scalar values* (which is to say: things that aren't "messages" in the protobuf sense), that are *nullable*.
-If protobuf-net encounters this attribute on a value that it isn't writing as a scalar, **an error with be thrown** - this is deliberate (vs being silently ignored), so that if we introduce any additional scenarios later we do not need to consider changes to existing code that executes without error, but would do something different.
+If protobuf-net encounters this attribute on a value that it isn't writing as a scalar and nullable, **an error with be thrown** - this is deliberate (vs being silently ignored), so that if we introduce any additional scenarios later we do not need to consider changes to existing code that executes without error, but would do something different.